Gaël Gendron

 Profile

-I am currently finishing my PhD at the University of Auckland at the intersection of deep learning and causality.
 I showcased my work at top AI conferences and received the University of Auckland Best Student Published Paper in Computer Science award in 2023.
 As part of my work, I conducted the first evaluation of large language models (LLMs) on abstract reasoning, highlighting their brittleness and limitations.
-I developed a novel modular language model architecture based on causal principles for out-of-distribution reasoning, showed that causal models can improve the learning of interpretable, robust and domain-invariant mechanisms, and built the first end-to-end framework for causal extraction and inference with LLM agents.
+I developed ICLM, a novel modular language model architecture based on causal principles for out-of-distribution reasoning, and showed that causal models can improve the learning of interpretable, robust and domain-invariant mechanisms.
+My latest work, the Causal Cartographer is the first end-to-end framework for causal extraction and inference with LLM agents, enabling them to reason more reliably and efficiently in counterfactual environments (decreasing inference cost by up to 70%).

 Latest Research